 To this end, each module tutor employs a mixture of methods for teaching and learning, designed in relationship to the content and aims of the module(s) involved.
 The aims and learning outcomes of the programme allow for increasing autonomy of learning from SCQF Level 7 to SCQF Level 10, and this is reflected in the teaching and learning approaches used at the different levels, with an increasing emphasis being placed on those methods which encourage student autonomy, reflection, and the development of their analytical and critical skills.
 The Level 10 dissertation, in particular, encourages these developments.
 Likewise, the intellectual skills needed for progression through the levels, though integrated, demand a difference in approach from Level 7 to Level 10.
 The focus will be a student-centred learning experience as appropriate to the module ILOs and content.

-In FT and PT modes, the teaching and learning methods employed regularly include lectures, tutorials, student-led seminars, library-based work, reading classes, workshops, and dissertation work, as well as the use of learning materials that are electronically delivered.
+In FT and PT modes, the teaching and learning methods employed regularly include lectures, tutorials, student-led seminars, library-based work, reading classes, workshops, and dissertation work, as well as the use of learning materials that are electronically

 On-line resources are being used increasingly.
-Audio and/or video sources now available through UHI, and the internet more generally, may also be used in some modules.
+Audio and/ or video sources now available through UHI and the World Wide Web in general may also be used in some modules.
 Visiting specialists also contribute seminars and lectures as appropriate.
-Lecturers also make use of seminars/discussion boards through the virtual learning environment (VLE)platform

-Brightspace.
-Most classes at all levels will have students attending via video-conferencing facilities managed through UHI through Microsoft Teams software.
+Lecturers also make use of seminars/discussion boards through the use of the virtual learning environment platform Brightspace.
+Most classes at all levels will have students attending via video-conferencing facilities managed through UHI and through the availability of Webex Teams software.
 Lecturing staff are also making use of electronic data, using PowerPoint presentations, etc.